 Violations, points and length on record: Idaho’s Transportation Department records moving violations that occur in Idaho, other states and Canada.
 Points stay on your record for three years after the conviction dates.

-Discounts: Idaho auto insurance providers are required to offer older drivers (55+ years of age) a discount for completing an approved accident-prevention class.
+Discounts for ages 55+: Idaho auto insurance providers are required to offer older drivers (55+ years of age) a discount for completing an approved accident-prevention class.
 The discount is good for three years and is renewable.